Chapter 5 Reliability

 5.2.2 Why are we concerned with reliability?
 Error!

-• Measurements are imperfect and every observation has some unknown amount of error associated with it.
-Two components in error:
+Measurements are imperfect and every observation has some unknown amount of error associated with it.
+There are two components in error:

 • random/unsystematic: varies in unpredictable and inconsistent ways upon repeated measurements; sources are unknown